Right 'Bove Touch

-Well, considering that the guy is the emperor and can literally put people to death on a whim, no one dares to point the not-so-invisible fact out to him.
+Well, considering that the Big Corps being the emperor and can literally put people's career to death on a whim, no one dares to point the not-so-invisible fact out to him.
 He prods around the city and everybody acts amazed at his majestic new dress.
-That is, until a boy too innocent to care about consequences says it out loud, “Look, the emperor is naked!”
+That is, until a boy too naïve to care about consequences says it out loud, “Look, Lowgeeezztech is naked!”

-The original mouse designers never expected those massive units called computers to turn into the laptop-sized devices of today and be used by everyone for as many as a dozen hours daily.
-But we know the realities.
-And yet for some reason, manufacturers continue “innovating” on a design made for a world that no longer exists.
+The original mouse designers never expected those massive units called computers to turn into the laptop-sized devices of today and be used by everyone for as many as a dozen hours daily......Sitting down!

 The QuadraClicks' Mission

-So whether you’re ready to ditch the outdated mouse design or already have an RBT proudly displayed next to your rig, help us help the world by sharing your experience.
-Record your hand grip, use the RBT mouse for 100 days, and then finally measure your grip again.
-I can promise you, you’ll see a huge difference!
-More so if you’re suffering from CTS like I was all those years ago.
+So whether you’re ready to ditch the outdated mouse design or already have an RBT proudly displayed next to your rig, help us get the word out by sharing your experience.

-Together, we can beat CTS from computer usage into a steep decline—saving one hand at a time—hopefully starting with yours!
+Yes we can beat CTS from computer usage into a steep decline